Sinapse-Energia/bootloader-stm32/README.md

 1. If download was correct, then we ERASE all flash memory from section 2) APPLICATION PROGRAM and save all data from section 3) UPGRADE PROGRAM to section 2) APPLICATION PROGRAM.
 2) Section 3 is erased completely.
-3) It is needed to generate in FTP SERVER and folder directory the file UPDATED.LOG in order no to load the new firmware in each restarting.
+3) It is needed to update the flash memory with the last_update and version variables.
+These information is used to decide if a new version should be installed.
 3) Return PROCESS_OK
 3) Jump to "Process - Execution Handover to main program".